 Work Attributes Toward

-A five-year Health Profession Opportunity Grant from the U.S. Department of Health and Human Services, WATCH is administered by the Central Susquehanna Intermediate Unit.
+A five-year Health Profession Opportunity Grant from the U.S. Department of Health and Human Services, the WATCH Project is administered by the Central Susquehanna Intermediate Unit.

-WATCH provides a variety of academic and social support services to income eligible individuals to enter or move up in the nursing or Emergency Medical Services (EMS) profession.
+The WATCH Project provides a variety of academic and social support services to income-eligible individuals to enter or move up in a high-priority health care career.
 Meeting local health care industry needs, the program increases skills, provides critical services and moves participants toward self-sufficiency.

 health care industry with qualified nurses and emergency medical